 “How likely is this to lead to meaningful change in how things work at a structural level?”

-Before and throughout the life span of each initiative, we conduct thorough landscape scans to determine places of high-leverage change, find areas of consensus, partner with other funders, and identify grantees effective at working in centrist, bipartisan ways.
+Before and throughout the life span of each initiative, we conduct thorough landscape scans.
+This is done to determine places of high-leverage change, find areas of consensus, partner with other funders, and identify grantees effective at working in centrist, bipartisan ways.

-We are also hypervigilant of legal restrictions and have deliberately hired staff who understand how policy gets made, who know how campaigns are built, and who can leverage their own relationships with advocates and policymakers.
-The results have been meaningful, lasting changes in each of the issue areas in which we work.
+In any event, we are hypervigilant of legal restrictions.
+Given that, we’ve deliberately hired staff who understand how policy gets made, know how campaigns are built, and can leverage their own relationships with advocates and policymakers.
+To be sure, the results have been meaningful, lasting changes in each of the issue areas where we work.

-Starting in 2014, after talking with lots of stakeholders across the state, the foundation developed an early childhood strategic plan focused on three goals:
+Starting in 2014, after talking with lots of stakeholders across the state, the foundation developed an early childhood strategic plan.
+It focused on three goals:

 - Expanding access to high quality early childhood programs, particularly home visiting (one-to-one coaching and support for new parents), child care and and prekindergarten